houkensjtu/taichi-2d-vof/README.md

 $ python3 2dvof.py
 ```

+In the GUI window, you can press **SPACE** to switch between visualization methods, or press **q** on your keyboard to terminate the simulation.

 ## Usage
 You can execute the script with the following arguments to control its behavior:
 ```bash